alex-ball/HowTo-DataImpact/how-to-measure-impact.md

     World Data System certification,
     the nestor Seal for Trustworthy Digital Archives, and ISO 16363 certification.
+    Among the issues considered by these schemes are the long-term security, integrity and usability of the holdings, and the sustainability of the repository.
     While the achievement of one of these certifications is a positive sign, the lack thereof should not (yet) be a cause for concern as the schemes are relatively new at the time of writing.